-Most people have got an idea of the different steps that go into the production of a video.
-Here, we thought we'd take a moment to outline each of the different steps so that you can see how it all fits together.
-Of course, the way different companies, producers teams make films might be slightly different.
-The general principles explained below should ring true though.
+Most people have got an idea of the different steps that go into making a video.
+Here, we thought we'd take a moment to outline each of these, so that you can see how it all fits together as part of a complete video production process.
+Of course, the way different companies, producers and teams make films might be slightly different.
+However, the general principles explained below should ring true.

 We made a film about this many many moons ago.
-Lots of the Casuallers featured in this video have moved on to new pastures.
-Those of us who have remained are slightly greyer, slightly wrinklier and less annoyingly youthful (ish), but it still gives a good grounding in the process:
+Lots of the Casual Films team featured in this video have moved to new pastures.
+Those of us who have remained are slightly greyer, slightly more wrinkled and less annoyingly youthful (ish), but our video still gives you a thorough grounding in the process:

-Simply put, we need to think about what we’re going to produce, organise it, produce/create it and then share it.
+Simply put, we need to think about what we’re going to produce, organise it, produce or create it and then share it.
 This means that productions break down into the following four stages:

-Once we have this, we can start to think about how you are going to achieve all those objectives.
+Once we have a clear brief, we can start to think about how you are going to achieve all those objectives.
 This is known as creative or scripting.
 Creative tends to go through a number of iterations, until everyone is happy with it.

 Once we have an agreed creative idea, we can start to organise all the things that are required to accomplish it.
 This will include an outline of the different actors/interviewees, props and locations.
 Making a film is very similar to organising an event.
 The event of physically making the film is called production.

-The hands-on production of the film is usually relatively short compared to the rest of the project.
+The hands-on video production is usually a relatively short process compared to the rest of the project.
 It is also often the most expensive stage in the project.
 This is because we can have lots of people in the same place at the same time.
-As we covered earlier in the book, the cost of the production phase has come down drastically since the days of scores of crew being required to get a decent-looking result.
+As we covered earlier in the book, the cost of the production phase has come down drastically since the days when scores of crew were required to get a decent-looking result.
 Today, a single self-shooting director/filmmaker can achieve a surprisingly high-quality output.
 That said, there are still elements that can add to the cost of the project.
 These include a large number of actors/extras, shooting in locations that require travel/accommodation for the team, and specialist production elements such as drones, underwater cameras and cranes.

 Once it’s all been shot – ‘in the can’, if you like – the film then goes into the edit.
 An editor goes through all the material that was gathered during the production phase and selects the best moments from what could amount to hours of material.
-Many purists argue that this is true filmmaking, as it’s where the film is actually made.
+Many purists argue that this is true filmmaking, as it’s only in video post-production that the film is actually made.

-It is said that, in the process of making a film, the creators actually produce three: there is the film that was initially conceived in the creative phase, the film that they believed they shot during production and then the film that is actually there once the editor has finished his/her work.
+It is said that, in the process of making a video, the creators actually produce three films: there is the film that was initially conceived in the creative phase, the film that they believed they shot during production and then the film that is actually there once the editor has finished his/her work.
 Needless to say, it is the third film that remains to be shared and known by the world beyond the production team.
-This trope underlines an important aspect of filmmaking: be clear on what you are trying to achieve, but be prepared to incorporate positive additions as they occur.
+This trope underlines an important aspect of the video production process: be clear on what you are trying to achieve, but be prepared to incorporate positive additions as they occur.
 It is almost impossible to plan for every single eventuality that might befall the production.
 The best work comes from taking the events that occur – a beautiful sunset, a perfectly timed bird flying through the shot or an accidental nudge of an edit that just works – and being ready to integrate them.